 You can add your company name, address, phone number, photographs, reviews and links to your pages, products, services, events and offers (from your phone and computer).

 Best Google My Business tip

-Do review help your SEO?
+Do reviews help your SEO?

-Yes according to Leverage Marketing and the Local SEO Ranking Factors study.
+Yes, according to Leverage Marketing and the Local SEO Ranking Factors study.

 Best customer reviews tip

-Customers with gmail addresses will find it easier to login and add a review of your business.
+Customers with Gmail addresses will find it easier to log in and add a review of your business.

-Sponsor a local team
+Sponsor local team

-The price of local sponsorship will vary but a link on their website, branding on their shirts and joint social promotions will add credibility to your business.
+The price of local sponsorship will vary, but a link on their website, branding on their shirts and joint social promotions will add credibility to your business.

 Google Posts are a feature within Google My Business that enable business owners to promote articles, services, products, offers and events.